Skip to content

 #Does Tubi have ads, and how frequent are they?

-Yes.
-Tubi runs about 4-5 minutes of ads per hour, which is less than traditional cable TV.
-Ads play before content starts and during natural breaks.
-Check this guide on Tubi ads for a full breakdown of ad frequency and types.
+Yes, about 4-5 minutes of ads per hour.
+Check this guide on Tubi ads for a full breakdown.

 #Who owns Tubi?

 Fox Corporation acquired Tubi in April 2020 for $440 million.
-The acquisition gave Tubi access to Fox’s content library and advertising infrastructure, helping it grow from 33 million monthly users in 2020 to over 200 million by 2025.
+The deal gave Tubi access to Fox’s advertising infrastructure and content library.
+Since then, Tubi has grown from 33 million monthly users at acquisition to over 200 million by 2025, making it one of the fastest-growing free streaming platforms in the US market.

 #Does Netflix still have a plan without ads?